paramat/mesecar/README.txt

 Depends default
 Licenses: code WTFPL, textures CC BY-SA

-4 styles of microcar: skycar, nyancart, mesecar and oerkka.
+4 styles of microcar: car55, oerkka, nyancart and mesecar.
 Will only turn when moving, turn speed reduces near top speed.
 Dual-motor 4 wheel drive update (inspired by Tesla Model S).
 By default will climb slabs but not full blocks, edit STEPH to 1.1 to climb blocks.